Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 What difference do you observe in the visualization, when switching between reinforce True or False?

 > _Bonus question 6_:
-How could you use reinforement for the movement process?
+How could you use reinforcement for the movement process?
 This would make more "famous" senders more likely to be the target of a movement process.

 ## Part 3: A Summary, Open Questions and Next Steps